noefp/easy_gdb/README.md

 In `egdb_files/egdb_conf/easyGDB_conf.php`, you can change the input example sequence changing the variable `$blast_example`.

 To add BLAST datasets we need to copy the blast databases in the `blast_dbs` folder (path can be changed in `easyGDB_conf.php`).
+The BLAST databases should copied inside a category folder, such as `category_1` and `category_2` in the example template.
+If all the BLAST databases are included in a single category folder, there will be only a dropdown menu to select the BLAST database in the select Dataset section in the BLAST input page.
+If the BLAST databases are organized in two or more category folders, there will be an extra dropdown menu to select the category and then it will be posible to select the databases within the category.

+BLAST database files and category folders MUST NOT include spaces in their names.
+Underscores can be used in the file and folder names and they will be displayed as spaces in the web.

+The template example include the folders `category_1` and `category_2`, but any other name can be used to name the category folders (without spaces or special characters).
+For example, we could create folders to organize BLAST databases for several species such as `Danio_rerio`, `Mola_mola`, `Salmo_salar`, etc.

 You can use the next command lines to create your own blast databases from fasta sequence files: